Private residential tenancy

-The Private Housing (Tenancies) (Scotland) Act 2016 means a new private residential tenancy will be introduced for future lets in the private sector.
 The tenancy will provide security, stability and predictability for tenants and appropriate safeguards for landlords, lenders and investors.
+The new legal requirements for landlords and tenants are detailed in the Private Housing (Tenancies) (Scotland) Act 2016.

 - is open-ended, which means a landlord will no longer be able to ask a tenant to leave simply because the fixed term has ended

 - provides more predictable rents and protection for tenants against excessive rent increases

 - include the ability to introduce local rent caps for rent pressure areas

 - provides comprehensive and robust grounds for repossession that will allow landlords to regain possession in 18 specified circumstances

 Private residential tenancy: guides for landlords and tenants

 We have developed guides for landlords and tenants about the private residential tenancy: